dieterich-lab/rp-bp/docs/usage-instructions.md

-# Running the Rp-Bp and Rp-chi pipelines
+# Running the Rp-Bp pipeline

-The Rp-Bp and Rp-chi pipeline consist of an index creation step, which must be performed once for each genome and set of annotations, and a two-phase prediction pipeline, which must be performed for each sample.
+The Rp-Bp pipeline consists of an index creation step, which must be performed once for each genome and set of annotations, and a two-phase prediction pipeline, which must be performed for each sample.

 In the first phase of the prediction pipeline, a filtered genome profile is created.
 In the second phase, the ORFs which show evidence of translation in the profile are predicted.